 Every real estate agent has a primary association or MLS where they obtained their Supra key.
 If you’re looking to move into a different area and/or adopt a secondary MLS/association, you’ll need a Supra key that works in that area.
 You can pick either of these scenarios: lease a new key for that area and pay an additional annual or monthly fee (depending on key type) or co-op your existing key.
 So you see, co-oping your key is both convenient and a money saver!

 Each association or MLS will have their own fees and procedures when co-oping a key, so it’s best to call them in advance to get the facts.
 Some MLSs in Arizona, although also using Supra, do not use the same boxes and/or do not allow key co-oping.
-ARMLS charges a one time fee of $50 to co-op your Supra key and can only be done at our support center in the Valley.
+ARMLS does not charge for co-oping a Supra key.
+It can be done at our support center in Tempe.
 In order to co-op, you need to know the serial number of your key, your PIN code and which board the key was programmed at originally.
 It is also beneficial to bring your key along with you so that it can be tested in person before utilizing it in the field.